davidsbatista/davidsbatista.net/_posts/2020-01-25-Attention-seq2seq.md

 ### __Extensions to the classical attention mechanism__

-[Luong et al.](https://www.aclweb.org/anthology/D15-1166/) proposed and compared other mechanisms of attentions, more specifically, alternative functions to compute the alignment score:
+[Luong et al.](https://www.aclweb.org/anthology/D15-1166/) proposed and compared other mechanisms of attention, more specifically, alternative functions to compute the alignment score: